 Actions to promote ballistic, chemical, biological and conventional disarmament and non-proliferation

-Faithful with its own principles, France acts positively to promote conventional disarmament and actively fights ballistic and WMD proliferation (such as biological and chemical proliferation).
+Faithful to its own principles, France acts positively to promote conventional disarmament and actively fights ballistic and WMD proliferation (such as biological and chemical proliferation).

 Regarding the issue of chemical weapons, France has been very early involved in fighting the use and proliferation of such unconventional weapons.
 France was the depositary of the 1925 Geneva Protocol, which prohibited the use at war of asphyxiating, toxic or similar gases, and of bacteriological resources.
-Almost universal, the Chemical Weapons Convention (CWC) of 1993 entered into force in 1997 and gathers 192 States Parties (only North Korea, Egypt and Israel have not signed it).
+Almost universal, the Chemical Weapons Convention (CWC) of 1993 entered into force in 1997 and gathers 193 States Parties.
 It completes the Geneva protocols by prohibiting the development, the production, the acquisition, the storage, the detention and the transfer of chemical weapons.
 France supports the Organisation for the Prohibition of Chemical Weapons (OPCW) which implements the verification regime of the Convention.